ahm3dhany/IDS-Evasion/README.md

 ![powershell_search_cve](screenshots/SSH_login/powershell_search_cve.png)

-Now the important piece in our rule is (content:"SSH-"; depth:4;).. here "content" keyword makes snort look for "SSH-" string among the packets.. the "depth" keyword is a modifier to the "content".. simply, it tells snort how far into a packet it should search for the "SSH-" string.. in our case we are looking for "SSH-" within the first 4 bytes of the packet:
+Now the important piece in our rule is `content:"SSH-"; depth:4;`.. here "*content*" keyword makes snort look for "SSH-" string among the packets.. the "*depth*" keyword is a modifier to the "*content*".. simply, it tells snort how far into a packet it should search for the "SSH-" string.. in our case we are looking for "SSH-" within the first 4 bytes of the packet:

 ![wireshark_ssh_packet](screenshots/SSH_login/wireshark_ssh_packet.png)